Arashio stable

 Apart from its human residents, the Arashio was home to the cats Moru and Mugi, former strays which were adopted by the stable.
 Mugi died in 2019.

-In March 2020 Sōkokurai became the new Arashio-oyakata when his stablemaster reached the mandatory retirement age of 65.
+In March 2020 Sōkokurai became the new Arashio when his stablemaster reached the mandatory retirement age of 65.

 The stable is a popular one for sumo fans to visit, as photos with the wrestlers are available, and there is a large window to view training from outside.

 In April 2024, the stable absorbed two wrestlers as well as coach Urakaze, who transferred from the former Michinoku stable.

+As of May 2026, the stable has 16 active wrestlers.